dfelinto/blender-manual/manual/modeling/meshes/tools/spin.rst

    To merge (weld) two vertices together, select both of them by :kbd:`Shift-LMB` clicking on them.
 Press :kbd:`S` to start scaling and hold down :kbd:`Ctrl` while scaling to scale the points down to 0 units in the X, Y and Z axis. :kbd:`LMB` to complete the scaling operation and click :menuselection:`Mesh --> Merge --> By Distance` to merge the vertices.
 Alternatively, you can use :menuselection:`Context Menu --> Merge Vertices` (or :kbd:`M`).
-   Then, in the new pop-up menu, choose to merge :menuselection:`By Distance`.
+   Then, in the new pop-up menu, choose to merge *By Distance*.

 Recalculate Normals